zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 		check_command	zs-cluster-status
 	}

-Then restart the nagios Server
+3. Restart the Nagios server.
+Run:

 	service nagios3 restart

 The new service is now available.
-Check it on the Nagios web console : *http://myhost/nagios3/*.
-Nagios will chech its services evry 1O minutes.
-Be patient.
+Check it on the Nagios web console, at: http://myhost/nagios3/.
+Nagios checks its services every 1O minutes, so be patient.

 ## 4. Setting Zend Server Nagios Plugin Thresholds ##

-Nagios manage 3 levels of criticity :
+Nagios manages three severity levels:

 - OK
 - WARNING
 - CRITICAL

-The goal of this part is to show how Nagios criticity levels depend on plugin configurations.
+The goal of this step in the tutorial is to show how Nagios severity levels depend on the plugin configurations.

-As an exemple we will use the *Notifications* command of the plugin.
-This command is based on the notification system of Zend Server that have its own criticity level : 0,1,2 where 2 is the highest level of severity.
-By default the criticity level returned to Nagios is the one of the notification owning the highest severity level.
+As an example, we will use the plugin's "Notifications" command.
+This command is based on Zend Server's notification system, which has its own severity levels : 0,1,2 (where 2 is the highest level of severity).
-So, if one notification returned by Zend server reach the severity level 2, a critical alert will be display by Nagios.
+By default, the severity level returned to Nagios is the one associated with the notification owning the highest severity level, meaning that if a notification returned by Zend Server reaches severity level 2, a critical alert will be displayed by Nagios.
-This behaviour can be change by editing the *zendservernagiosplugin.config.php* file setted in */usr/local/nagiospluging/module/ZendServerNagiosPlugin/config*.
-If you look into this file you will find these lines :

-	/*
-     * Notifications
-     * Threshold based on the inner notification severity level */
-    'notifications' => array(
-        '0' => 'NAGIOS_OK',
-        '1' => 'NAGIOS_WARNING',
-        '2' => 'NAGIOS_CRITICAL'
-     ),

-As you can see the "2" severity level of the plugin correspond to NAGIOS_CRITICAL level.

-**Set the notification monitoring service**

-Has you have formely do:
+**Setting the ZS Notification Center Service**

+We are now going to set a new service for integrating Nagios with Zend Server's Notification Center.
+To do this, repeat the same procedure as with the "zs-cluster-status" command:

-1. Define the command in the nrpe server by editing the file /etc/nagios/nrpe.cfg :
+1. Define the command in the nrpe server by editing the '/etc/nagios/nrpe.cfg' file:

 		command[zs-notifications]=/usr/local/nagiosplugin/index.php nagiosplugin notifications

-2. Define the command in the /usr/nagios3/commands.cfg files :
+2. Define the command in the '/usr/nagios3/commands.cfg' files :

 		define command{
 			command_name zs-notifications
 			command_line	$USER1$/check_nrpe -H $HOSTADDRESS$ -c zs-notifications
 		}

-3. Define the service using this command in the /etc/nagios3/conf.d/localhost_nagios3.cfg :
+3. Define the service using this command in the '/etc/nagios3/conf.d/localhost_nagios3.cfg':

 		define service {
 			use	generic-service